0832389/GurmansBookStores/GurmansBookStores/README.txt

 Implemented the same thing with new class in Repository folder.
 Implemented the ISP_Call interface
 Added connection to the database @ 5:02 PM
+At 10:43 AM, Dec 08,2023.
+Added a new interface UnitOfWork in IRepository and UnitOfWork In Repository.
+Did changes as mentioned in ppt.
+Build the solution and did commits to guthub,